Study options & audition requirements

 Audition by video

 Applicants who cannot travel may submit a video audition instead.
-This option is open to all Principal Study specialisms, with the exception of Conducting, for which we will hold final round auditions live in London in Spring 2024.
+This option is open to all Principal Study specialisms, except Conducting, for which we will hold final round auditions live in London in Spring 2025.
 Candidates auditioning by video will automatically be considered for scholarship.

 More information about auditioning by video